 Potential vegetation on this site is dominated by mid cool-season perennial grasses.
-Other significant vegetation includes big and black sagebrush and a variety of forbs.
-The expected potential composition for this site is about 75% grasses, 15% forbs and 10% woody plants.
+Other significant vegetation includes black sagebrush, antelope bitterbrush, three-tip sagebrush, and a variety of forbs.
+The expected potential composition for this site is about 75% grasses, 10% forbs and 15% woody plants.
 The composition and production will vary naturally due to historical use, fluctuating precipitation and fire frequency.

-As this site deteriorates species such as rhizomatous wheatgrasses, bluegrasses and big sagebrush will increase.
-Cool season grasses such as Idaho fescue, Columbia needlegrass, and bluebunch wheatgrass will decrease in frequency and production.
-As the site continues to deteriorate, annual forbs and grasses such as cheatgrass and will invade.
+As this site deteriorates species such as bluegrasses, black sagebrush, and three-tip sagebrush will increase.
+Cool season grasses such as Columbia needlegrass, Idaho fescue, bluebunch wheatgrass, mountain muhly, and spikefescue will decrease in frequency and production.
+As the site continues to deteriorate, annual forbs and grasses such as cheatgrass will invade.